Model identification for ARMA time series through convolutional neural networks: Methods

 The size of a CNN architecture is determined by the total number of tunable parameters in the architecture.
-Architecture size can be varied by changing the hyper-parameters depth (counted as the number of convolutional layers), \acrfull{acr:filterwidth} and number of features. \cite{He2015} introduced very deep ResNet architectures such as ResNet-50, ResNet-101 and most famously ResNet-152, which won the 2015 ImageNet competition, where the digits represent the number of convolutional layers in the respective networks. \cite{Zagorukyo2016} highlighted the large sizes of these ResNet architectures: 25.6, 44.5 and 60.2 million parameters in these three networks respectively.
-Furthermore, \cite{Zagorukyo2016} showed that a wide but shallower network can achieve the same accuracy of a very deep but thin network of comparable size and it is several times faster to train the former network.
-Widening of a network is done by increasing the number of features.
+Architecture size can be varied by changing the hyper-parameters depth (counted as the number of convolutional layers), filter width and number of features. \cite{He2015} introduced very deep ResNet architectures such as ResNet-50, ResNet-101 and most famously ResNet-152, which won the 2015 ImageNet competition.
+The prefix digits represent the number of convolutional layers in the respective networks. \cite{He2016} shows that depth of a network improves the expressiveness of the architecture. \cite{Zagorukyo2016} highlighted the large sizes of these ResNet architectures: 25.6, 44.5 and 60.2 million parameters in these three networks respectively.
+There are no hard-and-fast rules in designing a neural network. \citeauthor{Zagorukyo2016} showed that a wide but shallower network can achieve the same accuracy of a very deep but thin network of comparable size and it is up to 8 times faster to train the former network.
+Widening of a network is done by increasing the number of feature maps.
+These ideas motivated us to experiment with a large number of filters and using $1 \times 1$ convolution layers as a mean to increase depth of our networks.